Search

 The Nuclear Fuel Cycle is the sequence of processes a material must undergo to be used for nuclear power generation in nuclear power reactors.
 The cycle starts with initial extraction of the nuclear material from the ground and ends with either final disposal or reprocessing.

-There are two types of nuclear fuel cycle: open and closed.
+Though there are two types of nuclear fuel cycle, open and closed, they share similar steps.
+Use the sliders to explore!

 Advantages